nim-lang/Nim/doc/manual.rst

 provides a means to disable these `execution-time checks`:idx:.
 See the section pragmas_ for details.

 Whether a checked execution error results in an exception or in a fatal error is implementation specific.
-Thus the following program is invalid; even though it purports to catch the `IndexError` from an out-of-bounds array access, the compiler may instead choose to allow execution to die with a fatal error.
+Thus the following program is invalid; even though the code purports to catch the `IndexError` from an out-of-bounds array access, the compiler may instead choose to allow execution to die with a fatal error.

 .. code-block:: nim
   var a: array[0..1, char]